Serra Furada State Park: Location

 The two parks together form a continuous forest area.

-The park has great scenic beauty and high tourist potential.
+The park has high tourist potential.

 History

 The Serra Furada State Park was created by state decree 11.233 of 20 June 1980 as a fully protected conservation unit.

-The objectives are to preserve natural ecosystems of great ecological importance and scenic beauty, and to enable scientific research, education, environmental interpretation, recreation in contact with nature and ecotourism.
+The objectives are to preserve natural ecosystems of great ecological importance and the area's scenery, and to enable scientific research, education, environmental interpretation, recreation in contact with nature and ecotourism.

 The park aims to conserve biodiversity and to protect water resources.

 The park's management plan was developed with resources from the German KfW development bank and the Santa Catarina environmental foundation (FATMA) and environmental police within the framework of the Atlantic Forest Protection Project.

 The Management Plan was published in 2010.

 Environment

 The air has high relative humidity of about 85%, and average annual rainfall is 1500 mm.

 The warmest months are from December to March, with average maximum temperatures above 25 C.

 July is the coldest month, with average minimum temperature of 7.8 to 12.6 C.

 The characteristic vegetation is dense rainforest of the Atlantic Forest biome, including submontane, montane and high montane formations.

 There are special types of pioneer vegetation in the extremely steep or vertical walls of the Serra Geral.

 The park is part of the core zone of the Atlantic Forest Biosphere Reserve.

 It protects rare and endangered forest species, unusual altitude vegetation, and primary forests of great importance for regeneration of the local forests.

 Initial studies during preparation of the Management Plan found 174 species of birds, 10 of mammals, 23 of amphibians, 14 of reptiles and 12 species of fish.

 A road through the park provides the only access to three neighboring private properties, and conflicts with the park objectives.